eagronin/credit-card-fraud-analyze/README.md

 The accuracy, recall and precision are now 0.995, 0.700 and 0.965, respectively.
 An increase in the recall from zero to 0.700 indicates that SVC performs substantially better than a simple majority class rule.

-The following code outpust the confusion matrix:
+The following code outputs the confusion matrix:

 ```python
 def answer_four():